- 1x Ancient Tomb

 Competitive EDH decks are relatively expensive when getting to the fine-tuning part, and not everyone is made of money.
 Budget builds are therefore an incredibly important gateway to the format, and fortunately, Gitrog has several ways you can build her with a budget.

-If you'd like a very budget-friendly list instead, you can find the McCRex's $50 Gitrog Monster list that won SpikeFeeders' r/BudgetBrews brewing contest in late 2018 below:
+First of all, if you'd like a very budget-friendly list, you can find the McCRex's $50 Gitrog Monster list that won SpikeFeeders' r/BudgetBrews brewing contest in late 2018 below.
+The decklist does include slightly different lines from regular Gitrog lists due to the budgetary restriction but works very similarly to the real thing.

-Finally, you can find several budget iterations of the deck below, courtesy of LabManiac_Dan and his Budget cEDH Decks series.
-They are relatively outdated these days, but they should give you an idea or two on how to build your list up from the ground.
+And finally, you can find several budget iterations of Gitrog below, courtesy of LabManiac_Dan and his Budget cEDH Decks series from 2017.
+They are the most outdated budget lists for Gitrog these days, but they could give you an idea or two on how to build your list from the ground up.

 - Kozilek, Butcher of Truth - Now with the hard truth: despite the final budget list's exclusion of an Eldrazi shuffler above, this deck practically always needs one Eldrazi shuffler to function properly.
 The combo lines that go off using Gaea's Blessing , while more budget, are nightmarishly hard and complicated to explain and pull off, and therefore doesn't make for a nice introductory lesson for new Gitrog players.
 Therefore, replace Kozilek with Ulamog, the Infinite Gyre if looking to save bucks, but whatever you do, don't leave home without an Eldrazi titan in your Gitrog list.